puppetlabs/puppetlabs-stdlib/README.md

 #### `keys`

+**Deprecated.
+Puppet 5.5.0 has introduced a built in `keys` function, which will take precedence over the stdlib function.
+See [Puppet 5.5.0 Release Notes](https://puppet.com/docs/puppet/5.5/release_notes.html#new-features).**

 Returns the keys of a hash as an array.

 *Type*: rvalue.

 #### `length`

+**Deprecated.
+Puppet 5.5.0 has introduced a built in `length` function, which will take precedence over the stdlib function.
+See [Puppet 5.5.0 Release Notes](https://puppet.com/docs/puppet/5.5/release_notes.html#new-features).**

 Returns the length of a given string, array or hash.
 Replaces the deprecated `size()` function.